mozilla/addon-sdk/static-files/md/dev-guide/glossary.md

 as `Array` and `Math`.

 <span class="aside">
-For more information on Low-Level Jetpack API Modules, see the [LLJAPI Best Practices] appendix.
+For more information on Low-Level Modules, see the [Low-Level Module Best Practices] appendix.
 </span>

-__Low-Level Jetpack API Module__: A module with the following properties:
+__Low-Level Module__: A module with the following properties:

   * Has "chrome" access to the Mozilla platform (e.g. `Components.classes`) and all Jetpack Globals.